 They should be durable and stand up to the wear and tear of foot jams, as well as edging and smearing.
 Trad climbs usually have slabby sections that require tons of smearing.
 They are generally stiff shoes with a neutral profile.
 In addition, you’ll want shoes with generous toe rubber to protect your foot whilst jamming.

 The Best Trad Climbing Shoes

-As trad climbing is usually done in cracks, trad climbing shoes and crack climbing shoes are usually one and the same.
+As trad climbing is usually done in cracks, trad shoes and crack climbing shoes are usually one and the same.
 Here are a few of our team’s favorite trad shoes.